 WHAT IS POST?

-June, 2013, will mark the 38th anniversary of the Louisiana Peace Officer Standards and Training Council (POST).
+June, 2016, marked the 41st anniversary of the Louisiana Peace Officer Standards and Training Council (POST).
 POST was established by Act 397 of 1976, as amended, to develop training standards for peace officers in the State of Louisiana.
-The past 38 years have been eventful and rewarding for those involved in carrying out the Council's goal of ensuring that the citizens of Louisiana are provided with police services of the highest quality.
+The past 41 years have been eventful and rewarding for those involved in carrying out the Council's goal of ensuring that the citizens of Louisiana are provided with police services of the highest quality.

 The POST Council is composed of a twelve-member body which includes three chiefs of police, three sheriffs, two district attorneys, the Superintendent of State Police, the Attorney General, the Executive Director of the Louisiana Commission on Law Enforcement and Administration of Criminal Justice, and the President of the LA Chapter of the National Constables' Association.
 The collective knowledge and wisdom of these members ensures the decisions made by the Council are well considered and in the best interests of law enforcement in general.